Dasaii/dasaii.github.io/about/index.md

 #### The early days
 I've always been obsessed with games and technology, but it was getting access to the internet that made me realise that I could not just play games, but I could make them too.
 Online I met other enterprising teens who wanted to make things, forming a community where we'd share our ideas, creations and ultimately all our failures!

-As we grew up our projects got more ambitious and one of those projects grew into <a href="/work/lasuni">Lasuni</a>.
-With my internet friends Jason Bryan and Amber Discko: we designed, shipped, marketed and grew an online community.
+As we grew up our projects got more ambitious and one of those projects grew into [Lasuni](/work/lasuni).
+With my internet friends [Jason Bryan](http://) and Amber Discko: we designed, shipped, marketed and grew an online community.
 We managed to grow a highly engaged audience, and it helped me to fund my Computer Science degree without any student loans.

 Lasuni taught me a lot, but it also taught me how much I didn't know.
 I had the creative bug, and wanted to learn as much as I could from actual professionals - that's when I found Mind Candy.